Buick GS 455 Stage 1

 Through-bumper exhaust

-I am currently building up the engine for this car as its getting a little tired.
-Won't be anything too crazy, 9.5 to 1, stock bottom end, Stage 1 heads, stock manifolds and exhaust.
+I am currently refreshing the engine for this car.
+Won't be anything too crazy, stock bottom end, Stage 1 heads, stock manifolds and exhaust.
 I will be using a TA Performance 288-94H cam.
 I am waiting for the heads to be completed, then will be assembling the engine.
 I hope to have it in the car for late summer.

 Engine is in and works well.
 Has some serious torque, not likely I will get it onto a chassis dyno this year (everything went totally haywire as usual when you plan something!), but stay tuned....here is a pic of the engine installed.

 First install of this engine had a cam bearing failure.
 I ended up making my own cam bearing tool because part of the reason for the problem was the machine shop didn't install the front bearing deep enough and I never double checked when assembling.
 Learned my lesson.
-I have new back grooved bearings in the engine this time around.
-Also found out lots of Buick cams are now ground slightly oversize which can only hurt oil flow, not sure why they do that (probably just that the blanks come like that).
+I installed new back grooved bearings in the engine this time around.
 Make sure to measure your cam and check the bearings or proper clearance, you don't want to do this twice.

 After years of messing around with a alpine cassette player, I bought and installed a sony cd receiver with wireless remote, upgraded my speakers and did a front dash speaker modification.
-I was surprised how inexpensive the stereo equipment is today, and the sound is a hundred times better than it was.
+I was surprised how inexpensive the stereo equipment is today, and the sound is a hundred times better than it was in the late 80's.
 Now if the snow would just go away!

 Update Oct 29, 2001

 I'm happy to say I have found an excellent machine shop, and although my little street motors are a laugh compared to some of the stuff he builds, its good to have some talent behind the machining for the next few buildups that may be coming.
-The shop also has an engine dyno, and the current engine (at the flywheel) made 422HP @4986RPM, and a very noticeable on the street 500+ ft/lbs of torque from 2500 RPM all the way past 5000RPM....modest numbers for sure, but not bad for full cast iron (including exhaust manifolds), non-decked block, factory Q-jet, no tuning and a mild cam that can barely be heard at idle.
-Still has plenty of punch and yet very nice to drive (quiet too).
+The shop also has an engine dyno, and the current engine (at the flywheel) made 422HP @4986RPM, and a very noticeable on the street 500+ ft/lbs of torque from 2600 RPM all the way past 5000RPM....modest numbers for sure, but not bad for full cast iron (including exhaust manifolds), non-decked block, factory Q-jet, no real tuning and a mild cam that can barely be heard at idle.
+Still has plenty of punch and yet very nice to drive (quiet too with stock exhaust).
+We only made a couple pulls so there is some left yet too I'm sure.

 Last updated Dec 12, 2002

-Not much new this year, didn't make it to any shows but did drive the car a fair bit and had a lot of fun.
-The torque always amazes me, second gear chirps at 1/4 throttle beside cops really isn't a great thing to do!! :-)
+Didn't make it to any shows this year but did drive the car a fair bit and had a lot of fun.
+Free tip, second gear tires chirps at 1/4 throttle beside cops really isn't a great thing to do!! :-)

 Last updated Oct 29, 2003